EmmanuelOBUjunior/EmmanuelOBUjunior/README.md

  I am a JavaScript Lover.
-Currently an Agile UI/UX Designer at Xcelsz and Branding and Communications Officer at The Quantum Group Limited
+Currently an Agile UI/UX Designer at Xcelsz and Brands and Communication Officer at The Quantum Group Limited

 - 💬 Let us talk about <a href=" ">JavaScript, Java and Python</a>
 - 📫 How to reach me: DM<a href="mailto:obu.junior.emmanuel@gmail.com"> Emmanuel Obu Junior</a>